theSpeare/RoverScience/README.md

 To do science with a rover, you must have a vessel with at least one wheel in contact with the ground.
 Wherever you land first with your wheels will establish a **landing spot**.
 Science is analyzed from **science spots**.
 To find a science spot you simply have to drive around; however, the farther you are from the landing spot the higher the chance of finding a **science spot**.
 Once a science spot has been found, the terminal will show the distance and bearing to the spot; heading and rel. heading will be shown as well.
 Simply drive to the spot (within 3m) and information will be shown about the spot.

+**Each analysis you commit to will slowly degrade a rover's return of science.
+For the first 3 analyses you'll get normal values, and anything past that will slowly degrade the amount of science you get back.
+Soak up those high potentials as much as possible!**

 Spots are given a random "potential science" where there is a:

 - 2% chance of generating a base value of (400-500) science.